bseverns/homeauto/README.md

 - For REAPER, enable **Web Remote** + **OSC** on the Mac; Node-RED/HA call your custom actions.
 - Vivint via **HACS** provides entities and RTSP modes; scope TTS to rooms with **snapcast.snapshot/restore**.
 - Start simple: get one stream + one room working, then add the rest.

+## When things crackle (troubleshooting crib sheet)

+- **Snapcast FIFOs yelling about permissions:** the bootstrap script leaves FIFOs as world-writable `mkfifo` artifacts.
+If Docker remaps them on you, nuke and re-run `./scripts/bootstrap-volumes.sh`, or `sudo chown root:audio /path/to/fifo && chmod 660` so host-mode containers can write.
+- **ALSA device bingo:** list cards with `arecord -l` on the host (or inside the Mopidy/librespot containers with `docker exec -it mopidy arecord -l`).
+Match the `hw:X,Y` value with `VINYL_ALSA_DEV` and double-check the container has `--device /dev/snd` exposed.
+- **Audio still stutters?** Tail the logs from the sound stack: `docker logs -f snapserver`, `docker logs -f mopidy`, and `docker logs -f librespot`.
+Crackling often means sample-rate mismatch—confirm Mopidy/librespot are hitting the Snapcast FIFOs at the same rate set in Snapserver.
+- **Tailscale weirdness:** `docker exec -it tailscale tailscale status --peers` shows whether the node is actually on the tailnet.
+If it’s missing routes, rerun the `tailscale up` command with `--force-reauth`.

 ---